intel/compute-samples/BUILD.md

     # Install dependencies for Ubuntu 18.04
     scripts/install/install_ubuntu_18_04.sh

-Note: In order to build the project using GCC 8, Boost 1.68 is required, becasue of [this](https://github.com/boostorg/compute/issues/778) bug in Boost::Compute.
+Note: In order to build the project using GCC 8, Boost 1.68 is required, because of [this](https://github.com/boostorg/compute/issues/778) bug in Boost::Compute.

 Note: By default all dependencies on Windows are built for x64.